NataliaEde/Project_4-Twitter-Sentiment-US-Airways/README.md

 **************

-US Airline Sentiment Analysis: Repo includes notebook in PDF, code, and presentation
+Repo includes notebook in PDF, code, and presentation